 There’s also an opening at the bottom of the case to allow the encased camera to screw easily onto a tripod.

 As a bonus, the Sony Just-Fit also happens to look good and feel great in hand.
-Highly recommended for those who find the Sony a6000’s size a bit too tiny for comfortable shooting.
+Highly recommended for those who find the Sony a6000’s size a bit too tiny for comfortable shooting, and ideal for the Sony a6100 or any of the newer bodies too.

 3. Sony a6000 Charger + Batteries | RAVPower Dual Batteries + charger

-We all know that the Sony a6000, like many mirrorless cameras, has a less than optimal battery life.
-The most you’ll get out of it is around 360 shots, and that’s being super conservative with your battery usage.
+We all know that the Sony a6000, like many mirrorless cameras, has a less-than-optimal battery life.
+The most you’ll get out of the Sony a6000 battery is around 360 shots, and that’s being super conservative with your battery usage.

 There’s also an extra USB slot on the side, so you can charge your phone at the same time.